GiantSpaceRobot/FindFungi_SingleServerVersion/README.md

 * In the FindFungi-v0.23.3 script, change the absolute paths of skewer, kraken, blast, the shell and python scripts to reflect your environment, or add these tools and scripts to you $PATH.
 You will also need to edit the LowestCommonAncestor.sh script to include the path to the downloaded scripts.
-* NOTE: It may be necessary for you to include the absolute paths for all of the scripts and tools within the FindFungi-0.23.sh master script, depending on the cluster node preferences (e.g. executing 'python' actually calls the node's version of python, not yours).
 * Download the Kraken and BLAST databases from this website (http://bioinformatics.czc.hokudai.ac.jp/findfungi/).
 * Uncompress these files and put them somewhere sensible: